Candida infections as complicating dx

 (See above Ralph Dahlgrens comment after the meeting)

-#10 Updated by Martti Virtanen about 2 years ago
+#10 Updated by Martti Virtanen over 2 years ago

 - File Technical changes case #434-2.xlsx added

 2018-04-16 Martti Virtanen

 I write this separately since it is a separate issue.

 In this process we have not discussed the exclusion of the complication categories.